Breakthrough-Energy/docs/source/dev/contribution_guide.md

 ### Document your Code
 All functions and methods of classes must be documented with a [docstring][PEP 257].

 There are multiple docstring formats.
-For this project, we adopted the `Sphinx` which allows us to generate documentation for the code together with this website.
+For this project, we adopted the `Sphinx` docstring format which allows us to generate documentation for the code together with this website.

 We present the `Sphinx` docstring format [here](code_documentation.md).
 It worth noting that more examples can be found in the code base.